 Don’t: Bring messy fruits.
 Oranges on airplanes are a disaster unless they’re the little clementines.
 The juice from cut fruit like pineapple can leak all over your carry-on and stickify everything in sight.
 Anything you need to use a napkin to tame isn’t your friend on the flight.
 Fruits like apples, pears, peaches, and grapes are better.
 Don’t avoid fruits though; they’re full of water to help hydrate you.

 And if you were really in a rush and didn’t bring anything on board, here’s what to order (or not) from the onboard dining menu – options by Air Canada:

 Don’t: The pizza.
-First of all, it stinks like a pizza parlour, would you like to sit next to that?
-It’s also really salty and fatty, which can make you bloated and sluggish for the remainer of your flight.
+First of all, it stinks like a pizza parlor, would you like to sit next to that?
+It’s also really salty and fatty, which can make you bloated and sluggish for the remainder of your flight.
 Uncomfortable all round!